 The application of blood platelets for hair restoration is sometimes difficult to understand in the context of the many hair restoration products available.
 At our Institute we like to present the hard science to show you theoretically how this works at the cellular and molecular level and the leading research institutes and publications behind this research.
 This article is a June 2019 research update

 At the Darrow Stem Cell Institute we utilize Platelet Rich Plasma (PRP) not only to accelerate repair of damaged joints, but also for the regeneration of hair.

 - PRP treatments involve collecting a small amount of your blood and spinning it in a centrifuge to separate the platelets from the red cells.
 The collected platelets are then injected into an area of thinning hair on the scalp.
 These treatments can then stimulate hair regeneration in many people.
 The treatment is aptly named Platelet Rich Plasma therapy as it is blood plasma that is rich is platelets.
 Now let’s find out how they work.

 Why another hair loss treatment when there are so many to choose from?

-In examining the benefits of PRP for hair growth, doctors at university medical centers in Greece published their review of PRP’s effect on androgenetic alopecia and alopecia areata.
-At the beginning of their paper, the Greek doctors answered a common question: why another hair loss treatment when there are so many to choose from?
+This is what doctors at university medical centers in Greece published their review of PRP’s effect on androgenetic alopecia and alopecia areata seem to suggest At the beginning of their paper, the Greek doctors answered the question posed above: why another hair loss treatment when there are so many to choose from?

 Here is their answer: